NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Following Federal Court Procedures

-The bottom line is, at this point, all we can do is follow court procedures.
-We obviously don't want to make the judge mad because that's the person who is typically going to sentence the defendant if that's what you're going to go into court for.
+The bottom line is, at this point, it's crucial to follow court procedures.
+We obviously don't want to make the judge mad because that's the person who is typically going to sentence the defendant if that's what you're going to court for.

-- where you can appear via video or via phone.
+• where you can appear via video or phone.

-But when it comes to criminal defense, in my opinion, if it's a serious proceeding where you're trying to get something for your client, such as motion, a sentencing or, obviously, a trial, there's no way they're going to let you phone that it in.
+But when it comes to criminal defense, in my opinion, if it's a serious proceeding where you're trying to get something for your client, such as a motion, sentencing, or, obviously, a trial, there's no way they're going to let you phone it in.

-Those things in my opinion, if possible, should be done in person.
-But at this time as I make this post, where in February 2021, they're not letting people into the federal courts.
+In my opinion, if possible, those things should be done in person.
+But as I write this post, in February 2021, they're not letting people into the federal courts.
 For the most part, everything is being done via video.